cyphunk/snifferjs/README.md

 If you run into issues make certain if you installed node from sources that you installed gyp-node via ``npm install -g gyp-node`` and not apt or rpm.

-If you do not plan to run entropy graph code you might remove ffi, ref, exec modules.
+If you do not plan to run entropy graph code you might remove ffi, ref modules.
 If you do run entropy graphs then install libdisorder:

 ### Install libdisorder